mumoshu/wy/README.md

 ```
 $ wy repeat get -h
 Usage of repeat:
+  -argocd-cluster-secret string
+        Name of the Kubernetes secret that contains an ArgoCD-style cluster connection info.
+If specified, it uses port-forwarding to access the target server
   -count int
         Number of repetitions (default 5)
+  -kubeconfig string
+        Path to the kubeconfig file for port-forwarding (default "kubeconfig.okra")
+  -local-port int
+        Port part of the URL to the server (default 8080)
   -print
         Print response body to stdout (default true)
+  -remote-port int
+        Port part of the URL to the server (default 8080)
+  -service string
+        Name of the Kubernetes service that is connected to the pods.
+Required if you'd want access the app via Kubernetes port-forwarding
   -url string
         The URL to where send request (default "http://localhost:8080/")
 ```